lodum/CancerExplorer/web application/README.md

 The project deals with cancer related cause-effect relationships.
 Moreover, which aim is to create a web-based assistance system for the exploration of cause-effect relationships of selected cancer types in a predefined geographic region.
-The application is a result of an external semester contribution, which was mainly focused on the modelling part (domain ontology, information aggregation).
+The work is a result of an external semester contribution, which was mainly focused on the modelling part (domain ontology, information aggregation).

 ### Purpose